2020 NBA Playoff Jerseys

 (Paul George)

-The Clippers have some of my least favorite jerseys of the current Nike partnership, but these black Statement Editions are decent.
+The Clippers have some of my least favorite jerseys of the current Nike partnership.
+These black Statement Editions are my favorite if I had to pick one.
 I prefer a wordmark across the chest in general, and although I like this LAC monogram, the jersey feels strangely weighted with it placed directly above numbers of about equal size.
-There is no spacial hierarchy amongst the LAC Crest and the numbering, which is irksome.
-The red, white, and blue collar is nice, but then feels like a different design language than what is found on the shorts.
+There is no spacial hierarchy between the monogram and the number, which is unappealing to me.
+The tri-color collar trim is nice, but also feels like a different design language than what is found on the shorts.
 These need work.

 _______